nodejs/corepack/CONTRIBUTING.md

+# Contributing to Corepack

+See [Contributing](README.md#contributing) section in the README for instructions on how to setup your local environment.

-# Developer's Certificate of Origin 1.1
+## Developer's Certificate of Origin 1.1

 By making a contribution to this project, I certify that: